richardbiely/gaia-ecs/README.md

 # Examples
 The repository contains some code examples for guidance.<br/>
-Examples are build if GAIA_BUILD_EXAMPLES is enabled when configuring the project (ON by default).
+Examples are built if GAIA_BUILD_EXAMPLES is enabled when configuring the project (ON by default).

-* [Example external](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example_external) - a dummy example explaning how to use the framework in an external project
+* [Example external](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example_external) - a dummy example explaining how to use the framework in an external project
 * [Example 1](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example1) - the same as the previous one but showing how Gaia-ECS is used as a standalone project
 * [Example 2](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example2) - simple example using some basic framework features
 * [Example Rougelike](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example_rougelike) - Rouglelike game putting all parts of the framework to use and represents a complex example of how everything would be used in practice; it is work-in-progress and changes and evolves with the project

 # Benchmarks
-In order to be able to reason about the project's performance benchmarks and prevent regressions benchmarks were created.<br/>
+To be able to reason about the project's performance benchmarks and prevent regressions benchmarks were created.<br/>
 They can be enabled via GAIA_BUILD_BENCHMARK when configuring the project (OFF by default).

-* [Duel](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/duel) - duel compares different coding approaches such as the basic model with uncontrolled OOP with data all-over-the heap, OOP where allocators are used to controll memory fragmentation and different ways of data oriented design and puts them to test against our ECS framework itself; DOD performance is the target level we want to reach or at least be as close as possible to with this project because it does not get any faster than that
+* [Duel](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/duel) - duel compares different coding approaches such as the basic model with uncontrolled OOP with data all-over-the heap, OOP where allocators are used to controlling memory fragmentation and different ways of data-oriented design and it puts them to test against our ECS framework itself; DOD performance is the target level we want to reach or at least be as close as possible to with this project because it does not get any faster than that
-* [Iter](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/iter) - this benchmark focuses on performance of creating and removing entities and components of various sizes and also coveres iteration performance with different numbers of entities and archetypes
+* [Iter](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/iter) - this benchmark focuses on the performance of creating and removing entities and components of various sizes and also covers iteration performance with different numbers of entities and archetypes

 # Future
 Currently, many new features and improvements to the current system are planned.<br/>
 Among the most prominent ones those are:
-* scheduler - a system which would allow parallel execution of all systems by default, work stealing and an easy setup of dependencies
+* scheduler - a system that would allow parallel execution of all systems by default, work stealing, and an easy setup of dependencies
 * scenes - a way to serialize the state of chunks or entire worlds
 * improved queries - better caching of queries so they are of close-to-zero cost to use
-* improved add/remove component performance - adding and removing components in archetype-based ECS is not particulary fast but by using some clever tricks this can be mostly mitigated
+* improved add/remove component performance - adding and removing components in archetype-based ECS is not particularly fast but by using some clever tricks this can be mostly mitigated
 * profiling scopes - to allow easy measurement of performance in production
-* debugger - an editor that would give one an overview of worlds created by the framework (number of entites, chunk fragmentation, systems running etc.)
+* debugger - an editor that would give one an overview of worlds created by the framework (number of entities, chunk fragmentation, systems running, etc.)

 # Contributions

-Requests for features, PRs, suggestions and feedback are highly appreciated.
+Requests for features, PRs, suggestions, and feedback are highly appreciated.

 If you find you can help and want to contribute to the project feel free to contact me directly (you can find the mail on my [profile page](https://github.com/richardbiely)).<br/>